 Poor nutrition is common on many popular diets when food quality is not carefully considered, especially when the diet eliminates major food groups and macros (49).

-Because keto restricts many higher carb, plant based foods like beans, legumes, whole grains, some fruits and veggies, as well as milk, nutrition concerns of a keto diet would include low fiber intake, and reduced intake of magnesium, potassium, and vitamin D. Taking supplements, like a multivitamin, may be beneficial if your looking to go keto for more than a few months.
+Because keto restricts much higher carb, plant-based foods like beans, legumes, whole grains, some fruits and veggies, as well as milk, nutrition concerns of a keto diet would include low fiber intake, and reduced intake of magnesium, potassium, and vitamin D. Taking supplements, like a multivitamin, may be beneficial if your looking to go keto for more than a few months.

 Keto Diet Plan